kingluddite/web-dev-notes/full_stack/user-authentication/06-custom-middleware.md

 * Add logic to template files so they display different information based on if a user is logged in or not
 * Add a logout feature
     - feel safe that someone won't jump on their computer and impersonate them
-* Add write custom middleware adds two simple methods that let you control routes based on whether a user is logged in or not
+* Write custom middleware adds two simple methods that let you control routes based on whether a user is logged in or not
 * Use mongodb to create a production ready session storage system
     - one that can handle thousands of simultaneous users